 4.3.
-Synthesis of critical real-time software for multi-processor architectures processor execution targets and the complexity of the functional and non-functional specifications increase rapidly, which makes it difficult to preserve a manual process (for cost, time-to-market, and/or confidence issues related to the number of errors introduced by human coders).
+Synthesis of critical real-time software for multi-processor architectures

+Much of the classical work on real-time scheduling (both in research and the industry) relies on a process where the implementation is derived by manual transformations.
+Implementation is followed by verification and validation phases where timing analysis and schedulability analysis guarantee the respect of non-functional requirements.
+But today, the complexity of the multiprocessor execution targets and the complexity of the functional and non-functional specifications increase rapidly, which makes it difficult to preserve a manual process (for cost, time-to-market, and/or confidence issues related to the number of errors introduced by human coders).
 Some important advances in this direction have largely automated the construction of task code and even the generation of full real-time implementations without providing schedulability guarantees or optimized mapping algorithms aimed at providing such guarantees.
 Work on optimized mapping still has to be integrated in standard industrial tooling.
 INRIA proposed methods and tools in this direction, namely the AAA methodology and the SynDEx and LoPhT tools for optimized real-time mapping of synchronous/reactive specifications onto multi-processor (distributed/multi-/many-core) targets.